Blood, Sweat & Tears: David Clayton-Thomas era

 Colomby and Katz looked for a new vocalist and considered Alex Chilton, Stephen Stills, and Laura Nyro, before deciding on David Clayton-Thomas, a Canadian from Toronto.
 Trombonist Halligan moved to organ and Jerry Hyman was added on trombone.
 The new nine-member band debuted at New York's Cafe Au Go Go on June 18, 1968, beginning a two-week residency.

-The self-titled second album, Blood, Sweat & Tears, was produced by Guercio and much of the album was arranged by Lipsius.
+The self-titled second album, Blood, Sweat & Tears, was produced by Guercio and much of the album was arranged by Halligan and Lipsius.
 It featured fewer original songs but greater chart success.
 It included Nyro's "And When I Die", "You've Made Me So Very Happy" by Berry Gordy and Brenda Holloway, and Clayton-Thomas' "Spinning Wheel".
 The band enjoyed headliner status at the Woodstock Festival in August 1969.
 A film crew caught a few songs, but the band's manager Bennett Glotzer ordered the crew to turn off the cameras and leave the stage since the band had not agreed nor been paid for filming.

 The band went on a United States Department of State-sponsored tour of Eastern Europe in May/June 1970.
 Voluntary association with the U.S. government was highly unpopular with "underground" rock fans at the time, some of whom engaged in radical politics.
-The band was criticized for this.
+The band was criticized for allowing itself to be co-opted.
 It is now known that the State Department subtly pressured the group into the tour in exchange for a U.S. residency permit to Clayton-Thomas, who had a criminal record in Canada, and had been deported from the U.S. after overstaying his visa.
+The tour and its aftermath is the focus of a 2023 feature-length documentary titled What the Hell Happened to Blood, Sweat & Tears?

 After returning to the U.S., the group released Blood, Sweat & Tears 3 in June 1970, produced by Roy Halee and Colomby.
 The album was another success, spawning hit singles with Carole King's "Hi-De-Ho" and another Clayton-Thomas composition, "Lucretia MacEvil".
-The group recreated the formula with more arrangements by Lipsius.
+The group recreated the formula with more arrangements by Halligan and Lipsius.
 Reviews sometimes focused solely upon the band's work with the U.S. State Department, without discussing the music.
 Compounding the image problem was a decision to play a lucrative engagement at Caesars Palace on the Las Vegas Strip.
 This was unpopular with young underground rock fans who identified Las Vegas entertainers with the music of their parents' generation.